 This software enables you to:

-Send out social media posts as scheduled time
+- Send out social media posts at a scheduled time

 You are enabling multiple touch-points across your digital marketing campaigns.